I'm the Villainess, So I'm Taming the Final Boss: Characters

 A mage and member of the Levi tribe, he was the final boss of the fan disc of the original game.
-He approaches Aileen instead and offers her and Claude his allegiance from the beginning.
-Unbeknownst to them, he is an ally and a suitor of Lilia's, tasked with separating Aileen and Claude, then with ensuring Aileen is exposed as a traitor to the Emperor and Dowager Empress.
-Once Lilia betrays him and has him imprisoned, a shameful Elephas falls into despair as the people of his homeland turn on him.
-Filled with remorse over his crimes, he tries to avert the destruction of his tribe and the empire by allying himself with Aileen; even going so far as to give her the source of his power.

 Media

 Light novels

 The series by Sarasa Nagase began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō in May 2017.
 It was acquired by Kadokawa Shoten who began publishing it as a light novel with illustrations by Mai Murasaki through their Kadokawa Beans Bunko imprint on September 1, 2017.
 The light novel is licensed in North America by Yen Press.
 As of December 2022, eleven volumes have been released.